tribbloid/dottyspike/doc/Question.md

 ### UPDATE 1

-Ideally the following examples should be formalised in a proof assistant and be posted under math/proof assistant stack exchange, but instead, all examples are written in Scala 3, a functional language with a rich type system.
-This is because of the following reasons:
+Ideally the following examples should be formalised in a proof assistant and be posted under math/proof assistant stack exchange, but I opted to write all examples in Scala 3, a functional language with a rich type system, due to following reasons:

 - Both DOT and system D has a soundness proof, while DOT with higher-kind doesn't.
 - The effort to encode higher kind in Scala 3 in terms of dependent types has been attempted many times before (see the following 2016 slide):
 	- https://conf.researchr.org/details/scala-2016/scala-2016/5/Implementing-Higher-Kinded-Types-in-Dotty
 	- https://www.slideshare.net/Odersky/implementing-higherkinded-types-in-dotty
-- Status quo higher kind inference implementation of Scala 3 may be too complex and be the source of a few ambiguities (one is shown in the last example).
-Thus, the hypothesis entails the immediate benefit of avoiding all the above pitfalls.
+- Status quo higher kind inference implementation of Scala 3 may be too complex and be the source of a few bugs and ambiguities (see Bugfixes section for details).
+Thus, the conjecture entails the immediate benefit of sidestepping them.
 - I'm not a proficient user of proof assistant, neither do I have enough reputation in math/proof assistant stack exchange to set up bounties.

 Regardless, I'll try to post a refined version in LEAN4 in a few weeks.